 Bowel Screening: From the age of 50 to 74 years all patients are invited every 2 years to participate in the the national bowel screening programme.
 Again we consider this a very important test and encourage all patients to take part.
 There is more information available on the test at www.bowelscreening.scot.nhs.uk or by phoning the Bowel Screening Centre Helpline on 0800 0121 833.
 Patients over 74 can still be screened but will need to arrange this directly by phoning the above number.
 The same number can also be used to obtain a new screening kit if you have lost yours.
 The GPs and practice nurses are happy to answer any further questions you may have.

-Cervical Screening: All women between the ages of 20 and 60 are invited for cervical screening[ "smear test"] every three years.
+Cervical Screening: All women between the ages of 25 and 49 are invited for cervical screening[ "smear test"] every three years.
+All women between the ages of 50 and 64 are invited for cervical screening[ "smear test"] every 5 years.
 Letters are sent out from a centralised Scottish database, but the testing is carried out at the surgery, usually by our very expereienced practice nurses.
 If you get a letter, or if you think you are overdue a smear test, please phone the surgery and book an appointment.
 If you are uncertain we can check if you are due one or not.
 Even if you have had the HPV vaccine you do need to have smear tests, as the vaccines only cover some of the viruses that can cause cervical cancers.

 Durham Road Medical Group Online We hope that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 We are still developing the website, so please let us know if there glaring errors, or if you have suggestions!